 In March 2022, Holdings and AAM, Inc. entered into the Amended and Restated Credit Agreement.
-The Amended and Restated Credit Agreement, among other things, increased the principal amount of the Term Loan A Facility to \$520.0 million, extended the maturity date of the Term Loan A Facility and the Revolving Credit Facility, and established the use under the Term Loan A Facility and Revolving Credit Facility of updated reference rates.
 See Note 4 - Long-Term Debt for further detail on the Amended and Restated Credit Agreement.
 As a result, we expensed \$0.2 million of debt refinancing costs, paid accrued interest of \$1.0 million, and paid debt issuance costs of \$4.5 million in 2022 related to the Amended and Restated Credit Agreement.

 In December 2022, Holdings and AAM, Inc. entered into the Refinancing Facility Agreement, under the Amended and Restated Credit Agreement and established a new Term Loan B Facility of \$675.0 million.
-The proceeds from the Refinancing Facility Agreement, together with \$50.0 million cash on hand and the proceeds of a \$25.0 million borrowing under the Revolving Credit Facility, were used to (a) prepay the entire principal amount of the then outstanding Term Loan B Facility, (b) pay all accrued and unpaid interest due under the Term Loan B Facility and (c) pay fees, costs and expenses payable in connection with the refinancing of the Term Loan B Facility.
+The proceeds from the Refinancing Facility Agreement, together with \$50.0 million cash on hand and the proceeds of a \$25.0 million borrowing under the Revolving Credit Facility, were used to (a) prepay the entire principal amount of the then outstanding term loan B facility, (b) pay all accrued and unpaid interest due under the then outstanding term loan B facility and (c) pay fees, costs and expenses payable in connection with the refinancing of the Term Loan B Facility.
 We expensed \$0.4 million of debt refinancing costs, paid accrued interest of \$2.4 million, and paid debt issuance costs of \$26.9 million related to the Refinancing Facility Agreement.
-See Note 4 - Long-Term Debt for further detail on the Refinancing Facility Agreement.